 Xu B, Chen H, Xu W, Zhang W, Buckley S, Zheng SG, Warburton D, Kolb M, Gauldie J, Shi W. Molecular mechanisms of MMP9 overexpression and its role in emphysema pathogenesis of Smad3-deficient mice.
 Am J Physiol Lung Cell Mol Physiol, 323:L89-96, 2012

 Neonatal respiratory distress (RDS) is the leading cause of death among premature infants in the US, and even when cured, it often has lifelong complications.
-Wei Shi, MD, PhD, of the Developmental Biology and Regenerative Medicine research program is working to develop new therapies for preventing and treating neonatal respiratory distress that avoid these debilitating side effects.
+Wei Shi, MD, PhD, of the Developmental Biology and Regenerative Medicine research program is studying the molecular mechanisms of lung development, injury repair, and regeneration; Growth factor signaling; Mesenchymal stem cells in lung development and pulmonary diseases.
+He is working to develop new therapies for preventing and treating neonatal respiratory distress that avoid these debilitating side effects.

 Visit the Shi Laboratory.